valentynkt/BackendGarden/content/notes/Message Queues.md

 ## Overview

-A Message Queue is a form of [[Asynchronous]] service-to-service communication.
+A Message Queue is a form of [[Asynchronous CSharp]] service-to-service communication.
 Messages are stored in the queue until they are processed and deleted.
 Each message is processed [[Quality of Service#Exactly Once|only once]], by a single consumer.
 This decouples the producer from the consumer, allowing for reliable and scalable communication between different components of an application.

 ## Key Concepts